 Note: You must use the Server Control (srvct1) utility to start and stop Oracle RAC instances.
-Do not use SQLPlus to start and stop Oracle RAC instances.
-You need to enable SYSDBA connections before you can use the srvctl command.
+Do not use SQL\Plus to start and stop Oracle RAC instances.
+You must enable SYSDBA connections before you can use the srvctl command.